ksu-cs-textbooks/cis301/content/4-chapter/4_3-orRules.md

 }
 ```

 Next, we look at what we are trying to prove, and see that its top-level operator is an OR.
-If we already had either side of our goal OR statement (i.e., either `p ∧ q` or `p ∧ r`), then we could use `∧i` to create the desired statement.
+If we already had either side of our goal OR statement (i.e., either `p ∧ q` or `p ∧ r`), then we could use `∧i` to create the desired proposition.
 This isn't the case for us, though, so we need to use a different strategy.

 The next consideration when we want to prove an OR statement is whether we have another OR statement, either as a premise or a fact we have already established.
 If we do, then we can attempt to use OR elimination with that OR statement to build our goal conclusion (`(p ∧ q) ∨ (p ∧ r)`).
 We have the OR statement `q ∨ r` available, so we'll try to use OR elimination -- we'll have a subproof where we assume `q` and try to reach `(p ∧ q) ∨ (p ∧ r)`, and then a subproof where we assume `r` and try to reach `(p ∧ q) ∨ (p ∧ r)`: